-- The welfare of disabled children, young people and adults at risk is paramount - All disabled people, whatever their age, ability, culture, gender, language, race, ethnicity, religious belief, nationality, social/economic status and/or sexual identity have the right to protection from abuse - All disabled people have the right to participate in sporting activities in an enjoyable and safe environment that takes account of their individual support, physical and or social development needs - All incidents of suspected/alleged poor practice or abuse should be taken seriously, be responded to swiftly and appropriately, and in line with Local Safeguarding Children Board (LSCB), Safeguarding Adults Board (LSAB) multi-agency policy and procedures - Confidentiality will be upheld in line with Data Protection and Human Rights legislation, but not at the expense of safeguarding disabled children and adults who may be at risk.
+- The welfare of disabled children and young people is paramount, as enshrined in the Children Act 1989 - All disabled people, regardless of age, ability, culture, gender, language, race, ethnicity, religious belief, nationality, social/economic status and/or sexual identity have the right to protection from abuse. - All disabled people have the right to participate in sport and activities in an enjoyable and safe environment that takes account of their individual support, physical and or social development needs.